daleao/sdv/Professions/README.md

 - **Large dairy goods**, including L. Milk and L. Eggs, are changed to double the stack of the processed Mayo or Cheese respectively, instead of increasing the quality to gold.
 This is implemented to prevent inconsistencies with the Artisan profession (and honestly it just makes sense).
 Note that this is a straight-up buff, since gold-quality normally only gives a 1.5x price bonus.
 - **Golden Mayo and Ostrich Mayo**, known in-game as "Shiny Mayonnaise" and "Delight Mayonnaise" respectively, are added to the game where they replace the arbitrary processing rules that are otherwise used for Golden and Ostrich Eggs.
 This, again, is implement for the sake of making the Artisan profession more consistent.
-- **Heavy Tapper** behavior is changed to be more in-line with the new Heavy Furnace, doubling the output stack instead of the halving the production time.
+- **Heavy Tapper** behavior is changed to be more in-line with the new Heavy Furnace, doubling the output stack instead of halving the production time.
 This is implemented to avoid redundancy with the Tapper profession.
 - **Common Trees** age like [Fruit Trees](https://stardewvalleywiki.com/Fruit_Trees#Fruit_Quality_.26_Price)﻿, which will similarly impact the quality of produced syrups.
 This is implemented to improve the long-term viability of the Tapper profession (and again, this also just makes sense, making Common Trees more analogous to Fruit Trees).

 ## Compatibility